fbpx

 Choose a slow-release organic fertilizer that has been formulated for roses and/or woody shrubs.
 Common raw nutrient sources for packaged rose fertilizer include natural materials like seaweed, alfalfa, and rock dust.
 Here are some great plant food options for fertilizing roses in spring:

 Watering the soil after fertilizer application will start the slow-release feeding process and get the nutrients flowing to your roses!
-And…always read and closely follow the instructions (for instance, some rose food packages recommend that established climbing roses get a double dose).
+And…always read and closely follow the instructions (for instance, some rose food packages recommend that established climbing roses get a double dose as the plants can get so large).

 If you prefer concentrated liquid fertilizers, you can certainly use them for spring rose feeding.
 They do need to be applied more often (generally every two weeks), but some gardeners swear by them.
 Look for a quality concentrated liquid organic rose fertilizer.